- 1. How to Pick the Right Winter Camping Tent

 Before you try on a backpack, make a list of the gear you plan on carrying inside.
 This goes a long way in determining exactly what type of backpack you are going to need.

 Some more experienced campers may be able to get by on just the bare minimum in their pack.
 Others plan on carrying everything but the kitchen sink!
 Think about how many days, weeks, or months you will be on this winter camping trip.
 Just a single overnighter, a weekend camp-away, a weeklong trek?
 When you put some thought into your gear list, everything else becomes easier.

 Take your time and bring along that gear list with you if you need to buy a backpack.
-The salesperson at the outdoor shop, or the customer service if you’re ordering online, can help you decide which backpack is suitable for your trip.
+The salesperson at the outdoor shop, or the customer service if you're ordering online, can help you decide which is the best backpack for your trip.
 Some outdoor shops even have weights that you can add on the spot to simulate your gear load.